martinkearn/Content/Blogs/Integration testing Logic Apps.md

 Now we have the output of an action, we can make assertions on its contents.

-This sample uses the `Get-LogicAppActionResult` function we covered in the previous two sections.
+This sample uses the `Get-LogicAppActionResult` function from the [Utilities.ps1](https://github.com/martinkearn/Pester-LogicApp/blob/main/PS/Utilities.ps1) file we covered in the previous two sections.

 ```powershell
 Context "Check the result of the logic app" {